Hakimbek/my-spring-boot-notes/2_Project_Components/Spring_Boot_Starter/Data/README.md

 # Spring Data JPA
 Spring Data is a high-level Spring Source project.
-Its purpose is to unify and easy access to the different kinds of persistence stores, both relational database systems, and NoSQL data stores.
+Its purpose is to unify and easy access to the different kinds of persistence stores, both relational database systems and NoSQL data stores.

 When we implement a new application, we should focus on the business logic instead of technical complexity and boilerplate code.
 That's why the Java Persistent API (JPA) specification and Spring Data JPA are extremely popular.